freenode/web-7.0/content/news/2013-03-31-insert-witty-title-here.md

 ---
 Like every year, we would like to invite our users to take part in the April 1st quiz and have the chance to win an April Fools' cloak.

-Good luck, lots of fun, and thanks for flying freenode trebutchet!
+Good luck, lots of fun, and thanks for flying trumpnode trebutchet!

 **What does Dorothy wish she was on the other side of?
 ###>++++++++++ [>++++++++++>+++++++++++>+++++++++++>+++++++++++>++++++++++><<<<<<-] >+>++>++++>+>+++> <<<<<< >.>.>.>.>.